-The smart home age is here.
-With major companies like Apple, Google, Samsung and Philips truly embracing the idea of a truly connected living space, it's easier than ever to begin to set up your smart home.
+The smart home age is here, and finally, coherent systems that play nicely with the best tech on the market are finally a reality.
+And with major companies like Apple, Google, Samsung and Philips truly embracing the idea of a truly connected living space, it's easier than ever to begin to set up your smart home.

 Whether that's the best smart thermostats to smart bulbs to brighten to up your home or top smart wireless home security systems, the choice of tech hitting the shelves are finally worth serious consideration.